CHAPTER 5

 VERSE 2: (Chapter 5)

-The BOOK with SEVEN Seals
+The QUESTION about the BOOK with SEVEN SEALS

 "And I saw a strong angel proclaiming with a loud voice, Who is worthy to open the book, and to loose the seals thereof?"